Quantifying the Internal Validity of Weighted Estimands: Applications to Common Estimands

-The two-way fixed effects estimand is often used in this setting, and consists of regressing the outcome on the treatment indicator, group indicators, and period indicators.
-By partitioned regression results, the coefficient on treatment indicator is
+The TWFE estimand is often used in this setting.
+It consists of regressing the outcome on the treatment indicator, group indicators, and period indicators.
+By partitioned regression results, the coefficient on the treatment indicator is

-where $\ddot{D}_t = D_t - \frac{1}{T}\sum_{s=1}^T D_s - \E[D_t] + \frac{1}{T}\sum_{s=1}^T \E[D_s]$.
+where $\ddot{D}_t \coloneqq D_t - \frac{1}{T}\sum_{s=1}^T D_s - \E[D_t] + \frac{1}{T}\sum_{s=1}^T \E[D_s]$.